 The final cost of your move will depend on a number of factors such as the services you wish us to provide, the services you are willing and able to do yourself (i.e. packing), whether you will provide your own boxes or wish to purchase clean, unused boxes from us, the volume of goods being moved, whether there are stairs involved, and the distance you are moving.

-Oz Moving & Storage California operates locally (within 100 miles) on an hourly rate (including the counties of Imperial, Kern, Los Angeles, Orange, Riverside, San Bernardino, San Diego, and Ventura).
+Oz Moving & Storage operates locally on an hourly rate (we consider New York to places such as Virginia and Maine “local”.
+Please speak to your project manager for further information).
 All services, including packing, unpacking and basic disassembly/re-assembly are executed at our standard hourly rate.
 If you want to keep your costs down, the more you accomplish prior to the movers arrival, the less time required, and therefore the lower your move will inevitably cost.
 Having all the loose items packed up and ready to go will help expedite the move.
 If you have packed up all your loose items, and are eager and handy, you may take the extra step and disassemble furniture items (like bed frames and cribs) that require disassemble in order to be moved.
 Please note Oz Moving & Storage will only reassemble items we have disassembled.
 Also, just because you bought it disassembled (i.e. table, desk), doesn’t mean that it needs to be disassembled in order to be moved.
 Ask your project manager if you are uncertain.
 We don’t want to create extra work for you!

 How far in advance should I book my move?